Jiaolong/CenterNet/README.md

 # Objects as Points

-This is fork from [official CenterNet](https://github.com/xingyizhou/CenterNet).
+This is a fork from [official CenterNet](https://github.com/xingyizhou/CenterNet).
 Modifications has been made for working with pytorch v1.0+.

 Tested on Ubuntu 18.04/16.04 with cuda10.0.